Afro-Mexicans: Slave resistance

 Black slave rebellions occurred in Mexico as in other parts of the Americas, with one in Veracruz in 1537 and another in the Spanish capital of Mexico City.
 Runaway slaves were called cimarrones, who mostly fled to the highlands between Veracruz and Puebla, with a number making their way to the Costa Chica region in what are now Guerrero and Oaxaca.
 UNESCO wrote a book which spoke about the history of the slave trade and the ways in which Latin America was involved.
-In the chapter titled "The slave slave trade in the Caribbean and Latin America" they mention that Spain's biggest goal was to explore “newly discovered tropical territories” in order to help them gain resources and generate wealth and power.
+In the chapter titled "The slave trade in the Caribbean and Latin America" they mention that Spain's biggest goal was to explore "newly discovered tropical territories" in order to help them gain resources and generate wealth and power.
 In this chapter, they also mention different reasons as to why the slave trade developed along the coasts.
 Runaways in Veracruz formed settlements called palenques which would fight off Spanish authorities.
 The most famous of these was led by Gaspar Yanga.
 Gaspar Yanga entered Mexico because he was a slave who was working in the sugar plantains in Orizaba during the year of 1540.
 Yanga was able to escape this plantation in the year of 1579 and he left to hide in the mountains.
 There Yanga founded a palenque.
 The only way that slaves who were in the zone could survive was by following each other's lead.
 The more slaves that heard about Yanga and his escape, they would create groups and would plan to escape the plantations their Spanish owners created.
 Their leader was Yanga.
 Since Yanga and his followers had created a community in the mountains and they knew that the Spaniards only used certain roads to transport goods, they planned to rob them.
 Yangas followers would often hide and wait until the Spanish men would be passing by certain spots and rob their goods, eventually, the Spaniards became afraid.
 The Spanish then declared war with Yanga and his followers and they lost, so freedom was granted to Yanga and his army.
-With Yanga winning this war, he was able to speak and demand land from Spanish authorities, he wanted his people to have a town of their own which was first known as “San Lorenzo de los Negros” but then became the municipality of Yanga, Veracruz, the first community of free blacks in the Americas.
+With Yanga winning this war, he was able to speak and demand land from Spanish authorities, he wanted his people to have a town of their own which was first known as "San Lorenzo de los Negros" but then became the municipality of Yanga, Veracruz, the first community of free Blacks in the Americas.